Palicourea elata: Conservation status

 Palicourea elata has become endangered due to deforestation in its native range.
 Expansive farming and legal and illegal harvesting of trees are causing primary growth and secondary growth forests to be turned into fields for crops, or pastures for livestock, and wastelands.
-It is to be noted that due to its kissable appearance, it has been widely used as a gift for Valentine’s Day and harvests can be overbearing.
+Due to its kissable appearance, it has been widely used as a gift for Valentine’s Day and harvests can be overbearing.
 Since this species is a understory shrub that relies on the shade that the overhanging trees provide, the population sizes are rapidly decreasing and harshly diminished by over-harvesting, climate changes, and loss of habitat.
 The International Union for Conservation of Nature (IUCN) has reported that one-tenth of all the Palicourea species are considered threatened.
 Even so, the endangered species status is not complete as it has been mostly accounted for species only in Ecuador, with many other Palicourea species existing outside the country.
 If likewise threatened in the rest of its native range, P. elata and potentially a large portion its genus, are at risk.